bradfa/lddv3/README.md

 against a patched 3.0.y kernel should also work.

 Each chapter is broken into its own directory.
-To build, use the provided Makefile in each directory and be sure to supply a KERNELDIR value that points to your local copy of the Linux 3.0 source where you have built a kernel (this last point, that you must have built a kernel, is very important).
+To build, use the provided Makefile in each directory and be sure to either:

+* Supply a KERNELDIR value to make with the path to the directory where you've built the kernel, or
+* That you've succesfully run make modules_install for your kernel

 [1]: http://www.amazon.com/gp/product/0596005903/ref=as_li_ss_tl?ie=UTF8&tag=bradford07-20&linkCode=as2&camp=1789&creative=390957&creativeASIN=0596005903
 [2]: https://www.kernel.org/pub/linux/kernel/v3.0/linux-3.0.tar.bz2